aboveaveragerob/TheBoards/README.md

 Task tracking, creative ideation, note-taking, problem-solving — one surface, no modes, no chrome.

-Built to the binding spec in `PRD.md` (what & why) and `UIUX.md` (how it renders & behaves).
-Design decisions where the spec was silent are recorded in `DECISIONS.md`.

 ## Run it

 Vanilla HTML/CSS/JS — no frameworks, no build step, no dependencies.
 Serve the